gilch/hissp/docs/glossary.rst

       A `Python fragment` which `ast.literal_eval`
       would evaluate to an object of type `str`.
       Not all `str atom`\ s are string literal fragments;
-      It must contain a Python string literal expression.
+      it must contain a Python string literal expression.
       `hissp.reader.is_string_literal` tests for string literal fragments.

    hissp string